rjdudley/CodeLabs-IoTDev/Module3-IntroAzureIoT-WindowsIoTCore/README.md

 ### Objectives ###
 In this module, you'll see how to:

-- Create a Universal app that reads sensor information from a Raspberry PI running Windows 10 IoT Core
+- Create a Universal app that reads sensor information from a Raspberry Pi running Windows 10 IoT Core
 - Upload those readings to an Azure IoT Hub
 - Display the the IoT Hub information in a website
 - Command your device based on IoT Hub Cloud-To-Device messages